 If you have any sort of allergies at all, I strongly suggest you check out the GAPS Diet.
 It’s a strict, gut-healing diet, and seriously has been a godsend for me and my family.

-About two years ago, my family of 6 (at the time) did the GAPS and found immense healing through it (you can read all about that here).
+About two years ago, my family of 6 (at the time) did the GAPS and found immense healing.
 Even though we were only able to stay on GAPS for about 6 months, I was able to take my list of around 30 allergies down to about 10, and keep it generally in that area.

 If you are in the same boat as me and can’t really afford to eat only meat and veggies like the GAPS Diet requires (I wish I could!), cutting back on as much grain as possible will definitely still help.